microsoft/vscode-docs/release-notes/latest.md

 ## March 2016 Release

 March was our end game for the Build 2016 milestone.
-During the endgame the focus was on problems, performance, polish.
+During the endgame, the focus was on problems, performance, and polish.

 Downloads: [Windows](TBD) |
 [OS X](TBD) | [Linux 32-bit](TBD) | [Linux 64-bit](TBD)